 Probably, barring any extenuating circumstances.

 5. How many points will "not yielding to a tow car" put on my driver's license in Las Vegas, Nevada?

 Four (4) demerit points, which then remain on the person's driver's license for one (1) year.
 If a driver's license ever gets twelve (12) points, the Nevada DMV will suspend it for six (6) months.3

 When a person's driver's license is suspended in Nevada, he/she can request a DMV hearing.
 Like a trial, a DMV hearing is where the defendant can introduce evidence, testimony, and arguments contesting the suspension.
 And as with a trial, defendants are advised to hire an attorney to handle everything.

 People who have their license suspended are advised not to press their luck and drive anyway.
 Cops on the road randomly run people's license plates and pull over people who are driving with a suspended license.
 These drivers then face the misdemeanor penalties of up to six (6) months in jail and/or up to $1,000 in fines.4

 Yes.
 But if the driver's attorney succeeds in getting the citation lessened to a non-moving violation, there should not be any insurance consequences (in most cases).

 The judge usually does not order it.
-However, a defendant may elect to do Level 1 Nevada Traffic school because the judge will usually reduce the charge to a non-moving violation afterwards.
-And unlike a failure to yield violation, non-moving violations carry no demerit points.
+However, a defendant may elect to do Level 1 Nevada Traffic school because the judge will usually reduce the charge to a non-moving violation afterward.
+And unlike a failure to yield violation, non-moving violations carry no demerit points.5

 Ignoring a traffic ticket is not like ignoring a jury duty summons.
 Whereas people who no-show for jury duty usually suffer no consequences, absolutely everyone who bails on a Nevada traffic ticket will get a bench warrant.